Kim2091/helpful-scripts/Verify Images/README.md

 *Written with the assistance of GitHub Copilot*

-This script's main usage is to search for corrupted image files in a directory, with an additional argument for finer control.
+This script's main purpose is to search for corrupted image files in a directory, with additional arguments for finer control.

 Main features:
 - Searches for corrupted image files in a specified directory